Why can't initialize object from abstract class (java)

-Abstract class and Interface is one of the most be confused problem when the first time I learnt Java.
+Difference between Abstract class and Interface is one of the most be confused problem when the first time I learnt Java.
 In which case we should use Abstract class and which case we should use Interface?
-Let's take a look deeper in this two of concepts.
+Let's take a deeper look in this two of concepts.

 By defination, the Abstract class (java) is a class but unlike a simple java class, it's may not only contain regular defined methods but may also contain abstract methods or a mix of regular and abstract methods.
 Some of Abstract class's properties that make is different from Interface can be listed are: